 A further implication of unenforceable conditions concerns their potential to heighten distrust and to strain supervisory relationships.
 When compliance cannot be credibly monitored, officers must rely on clients’ self‑reports while simultaneously being held organizationally accountable if these reports prove inaccurate.
-Several officers in the present study described feeling that they were constantly "on the lookout" for possible deception because they lacked independent means of verification.
+Several officers in the present study described feeling that they were constantly ‘on the lookout’ for possible deception because they lacked independent means of verification.
 In cases involving medication adherence, AA/NA attendance, or bans on certain activities in the absence of monitoring tools, officers felt institutionally accountable for outcomes despite lacking means of verification, leading them to treat clients’ accounts with suspicion.

 In these circumstances, the very structure of conditions appears to invite distrust: officers are asked to establish compliance with conditions that, in practice, can be known only through clients’ self‑reports or through rare external reports.
-Over time, this dynamic may erode confidence in the officer–client relationship, make it more difficult to build collaborative and rehabilitative alliances between probation officers and clients, and add to the cumulative emotional burden of the work (Alward, 2024; Epperson et al., 2020).
-At the same time, officers expressed concern that, if clients reoffend or violate conditions the officers could not monitor, supervisors and managers may still hold them responsible, which can undermine trust between frontline officers and their superiors as well.
-Our findings, therefore, suggest that unenforceable conditions not only generate anxiety and role conflict but also reshape the relational terrain of supervision in ways that may be counterproductive for both control and rehabilitation goals.
+Over time, this dynamic may erode confidence in the officer–client relationship, make it more difficult to build collaborative and rehabilitative alliances between POs and clients, and add to the cumulative emotional burden of the work (Alward 2024; Epperson, Sawh, and Sarantakos 2020).
+At the same time, officers expressed concern that if clients reoffend or violate conditions that the officers could not monitor, supervisors and managers may still hold them responsible, which can undermine trust between frontline officers and their superiors as well.
+Our findings, therefore, suggest that unenforceable conditions not only generate anxiety and role conflict but may also impact PO–client relationships in ways that may be counterproductive for both control and rehabilitation goals.

 Policy implications and recommendations